nimamakhmali/NimaMakhmali/README.md

 ## ✨ Quote

-> "The only way to do great work is to love what you do." – Steve Jobs
+> "Success is not final, failure is not fatal: It is the courage to continue that counts." – Winston Churchill"

 ---
 ## 🚀 Tech Stack